FollowTheProcess/pytoil/docs/commands/show.md

   The remote projects listed here will be those owned by you on GitHub.

+  The "--count/-c" flag can be used if you just want to see a count.

 Options:
   --help  Show this message and exit.

 Commands:
-  all     Show all your projects, grouped by local and remote. diff    Show the difference in local/remote projects. local   Show your local projects. remote  Show your remote projects.
+  all     Show all your projects, grouped by local and remote. diff    Show the difference in local/remote projects. forks   Show your forked projects. local   Show your local projects. remote  Show your remote projects.